 All of our coworkers are on Eastern Time, a 6 hour time difference, which was the PERFECT scenario for us.

-In Spain, most workers start their day between 8 and 9, work until noon, then take an extended siesta break in the middle of the day until around 3pm.
-At 3, they head back into work and finish up between 8 and 9.
+In Spain, most workers start their day between 8 and 9, work until 1pm, then take an extended siesta break in the middle of the day until around 4pm.
+At 4, they head back into work and finish up between 8 and 9.

 My wife and I decided to spend each morning exploring and heading out on excursions, then checked into work at 1pm.
 This started our day at 7am EST, with a couple focused hours of planning and execution before our coworkers and clients made it into the office.
 Then we had 5 hrs of overlapping collaborative time.